Eroica/love-ecs/README.md

 ```

 ### Systems
 Systems are the logic in your game that operate on the components of entities.
-Constructor: `system = ecs.System()`
+You have the option of passing a set of components that each entity used by the system is required to have.
+Constructor: `system = ecs.System(requiredComponent1, requiredComponent2, ...)`

 `system:addEventListener(event, func)`: Create an event listener for the system.
 The listener function receives an entity to operate on, and any additional event arguments.